hananils/kirby-xslt/README.md

 # XSLT for Kirby 3

 This plugin enables XSLT templating in your Kirby install by generating XML for all front-end pages.
-Based on the page template (blueprint), you can setup custom nodes and specify included element:
+You can setup custom nodes and specify included elements for each page.

 -   [installation](#installation)
 -   [settings up XML output](#data)